Donald Trump To Insist On Border Wall Funds As Budget Deadline Looms

 US Attorney General Jeff Sessions and Homeland Security Secretary John Kelly made similar pitches on other television talk shows.

-"We have tremendous threats, whether it's drugs, people, potential terrorists, coming up from the south.
-And some type of a barrier, an effective barrier backed up by the brave and very effective men and women of DHS, I believe is essential."
+"We have tremendous threats, whether it's drugs, people, potential terrorists, coming up from the south."

-Sessions said Trump would decide whether the wall money was worth risking a government shutdown for.
+Sessions said Trump would decide whether the wall money was worth the risk of a government shutdown.

 "But I know one thing, we need that wall," he said on ABC's "This Week."
 "It will help us complete the promise that the president has made to the American people.
 That's what they want."